Centre for Information Rights

 - Engage with the local and wider community to provide opportunities for information-related issues to be debated.

 The CIR is pleased to endorse the syllabus of Act Now's Data Protection Practitioner Certificate.
 The syllabus is focussed on providing practitioners with a practical understanding of data protection and knowledge of how the law may change in the future.
 NB: this endorsement does not imply any guaranteed progression onto University of Winchester programmes, nor does the certificate give you any advanced standing for University of Winchester Programmes.

-Trust, Risk, Information and the Law Conference (TRILCon)
+The annual Trust, Risk, Information and the Law Conference (TRILCon)

 The CIR organises the annual high-profile Trust, Risk, Information and the Law Conference (TRILCon), which has featured such high-profile keynote speakers as John McNamara, Senior Inventor and Innovation Centre Technologist Lead at IBM, Renate Samson, Chief Executive of Big Brother Watch, and Professor Sir David Omand GCB, former Director of GCHQ.

 The Fifth Interdisciplinary Winchester Conference on Trust, Risk, Information and the Law was held on Wednesday 25 April 2018 at the Holiday Inn, Winchester UK.
 Our overall theme for this year's conference was:

 Public Law, Politics and the Constitution: a new battleground between the law and technology?

 We welcomed keynote speakers Michael Barton, Chief Constable of Durham Constabulary, and Jamie Bartlett, Director of the Centre for the Analysis of Social Media for Demos in conjunction with the University of Sussex and author of several books, including Radicals and The Dark Net.

 TRILCon 2018 also saw the launch of the University's interdisciplinary Centre for Parliament and Public Law.